-58. Use of funds for DNA testing
+57. Use of funds for DNA testing

 If award funds are used for DNA testing of evidentiary materials, any resulting eligible DNA profiles must be uploaded to the Combined DNA Index System ("CODIS," the DNA database operated by the FBI) by a government DNA laboratory with access to CODIS.
 No profiles generated under this award may be entered or uploaded into any non-governmental DNA database without prior express written approval from BJA.
 Award funds may not be used for the purchase of DNA equipment and supplies unless the resulting DNA profiles may be accepted for entry into CODIS.
-Booking agencies should work with their state CODIS agency to ensure all requirements are met for participation in Rapid DNA (see National Rapid DNA Booking Operational Procedures Manual).

-59. Reclassification of various statutory provisions to a new title 34 of United States Code
+58. Reclassification of various statutory provisions to a new title 34 of United States Code